GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

 #### Timeline update

 We initially communicated that we will begin the isolated experiments on Monday, March 13, 2023, but the new experiments will now begin on Thursday, March 16, 2023 due to the additional time needed for setting up the experiments.
-The 1% FLEDGE ramp back up from 4% to 5% will also occur on Thursday, March 16, 2023.
+The 1% Protected Audience API ramp back up from 4% to 5% will also occur on Thursday, March 16, 2023.

-#### FLEDGE 1% ramp back up
+#### Protected Audience API 1% ramp back up

-Last month, we [temporarily reduced FLEDGE origin trial traffic](/docs/privacy-sandbox/unified-origin-trial/#january-2023) from 5% to 4% of Chrome stable for testing.
-The initial testing has concluded, and we plan to ramp FLEDGE back up to 5% from 4% for the unified experiment on Thursday, March 16, 2023.
+Last month, we [temporarily reduced Protected Audience API origin trial traffic](/docs/privacy-sandbox/unified-origin-trial/#january-2023) from 5% to 4% of Chrome stable for testing.
+The initial testing has concluded, and we plan to ramp Protected Audience API back up to 5% from 4% for the unified experiment on Thursday, March 16, 2023.

 The ramped-up users will be the same set of users that were ramped down.
 However, their previous interest groups have expired, since more than 30 days have passed since the ramp-down.

 #### Isolated experiments

 To improve our testing process and continue observing the metrics of origin trial APIs, we're creating isolated experiments for each API, in addition to the existing unified experiment.
-New experiments will be created for Attribution Reporting, Topics, a combination of FLEDGE and Fenced Frames, and a combination of Shared Storage’s URL Selection operation and Fenced Frames.
+New experiments will be created for Attribution Reporting, Topics, a combination of Protected Audience API and Fenced Frames, and a combination of Shared Storage’s URL Selection operation and Fenced Frames.
 In each isolated experiment, only the assigned APIs will be available for the users in that group.

 <table class="with-heading-tint">
     <thead>